Not Yet Rated Reviewed by SusanRating:

 There is no question that freeze drying is one of the best methods of food preservation.
 It enables you to retain the original flavor and texture of foods and also maintain the highest nutrient level.
 For comparison, dehydration can destroy up to 50% of nutrients in some foods, whereas with freeze drying any loss of nutritional value is extremely small (zero in some cases).

 This machine is certainly perfect for anyone seriously involved in preparing for long term, off-grid living.
 Even if that isn’t your intended purpose, it offers plenty of benefits.
 Stock your pantry with food that’s convenient, always fresh, free of unhealthy additives, and diet friendly for you.
-That includes delicious casseroles and even full meals that can be reconstituted and ready to eat in a snap.
+That includes delicious casseroles and even full meals that can be reconstituted and ready to eat in a snap, whether you’re dining in or traveling.

 For those who have the budget and the available space, the Harvest Right Freeze Dryer offers the ultimate in food preservation.
 This well built machine comes with stainless steel trays and a commercial grade pump, and its user friendly design makes it very simple to operate.
-At this early stage there is limited customer feedback, but the company is already establishing a reputation for excellent customer service after the sale.
+It now carries a 3 year limited warranty, and the company has established a reputation for listening to consumer feedback, providing service after the sale to solve any problems, and continually working to improve its product.

 “American Institute for Cancer Research”, http://preventcancer.aicr.org